-How to Manage Email Overload with some help of your RSS Reader - Digital Inspiration
+How to Manage Email Overload with some help of your RSS Reader

 Idea 1: Ask people to only send tips via delicious for: tag

-If you have a blog or website where readers send you tips via email, ask them to stop sending those email messages and instead bookmark those links on to delicious with the tag for:your_delicious_username. (e.g. for:labnol)
+If you have a blog or website where readers send you tips via email, ask them to stop sending those email messages and instead bookmark those links on to delicious with the tag for:your_delicious_username. (e.g. for)

-This is your personal inbox at delicious and any bookmarks tagged with “for:user” are only visible to that particular delicious user.
+This is your personal inbox at delicious and any bookmarks tagged with “for” are only visible to that particular delicious user.
 Such a system is in place on 43 folders.

 Idea 2: Only use contact forms that provide RSS feeds